dannysu/hakyll-blog/posts/2016-05-12-human-thinking-vs-parser-thinking.markdown

 //     ↓          ↓
 // [-- new --][-- MemberExpression --]
 ```
-From here the `MemberExpression` could be expaned to `MemberExpression .
+From here the `MemberExpression` could be expanded to `MemberExpression .
 Identifier`, but that doesn't work because we need `Identifier Arguments` at
 the end.